DhirenChhapgar/WIPKB/README.md

 ==================================
 Acumatica ERP lets you define attributes for flexible, meaningful classification of an Entity (Lead, Stock/Non-Stock Items Etc.) as required for your company's specific needs.
 An attribute is a property that enables you to specify additional information for Entity in the system.

 This extension allows to add attribute support to Lot/Serial Number so that each Lot/Serial Number's unique characteristic (such as color variation and stone pattern) can be tracked.
-With this extension, you can do the following:
+With this extension, you can:

 * Define attributes to be tracked for each Lot/Serial class
 * Specify Attribute values while receiving items via Allocations dialog in Puchase Receipt and Inventory Receipt screens